JDGiacomantonio-98/polito-projects-TeamPicks/README.txt

 		(venv) $ from devkit import create_userbase
 		(venv) $ create_userbase(items=int("int_of_target_user_population"))

-Done!Now start the flask server and browse the app taking the role of one of this puppies by logging in with the following
+Done!
+Now start the flask server and browse the app taking the role of one of this puppies by logging in with the following
 credentials:

 		username ->     < choose_one_from_db >